japhir/snvecR/tests/testthat/_snaps/get_solution.md

     Message
       i The astronomical solution "ZB23.R01" has not been cached. i Reading 'ZB23.R01.dat' from website <http://www.soest.hawaii.edu/oceanography/faculty/zeebe_files/Astro/3.5Gyr/ZB23-N64-eiop/ZB23.R01.eiop.dat.zip>.
-      Downloading any of the ZB23.RXX solutions will take some time.
-      Zip files are about 154 MB.
+      i Downloading any of the ZB23.RXX solutions will take some time. i Zip files are about 154 MB.
     Output
-      Continue downloading and caching {.q {astronomical_solution}}?
-(Yes/no/cancel) Message
+      Continue downloading and caching?
+(Yes/no/cancel)
+    Message
       i The cache directory is 'transformed-for-CI'.
       i Saved astronomical solution with helper columns 'ZB23.R01.rds' to cache.